 It’s interesting to conjecture what sort of music Anton would have been playing for his living in 1910s Chicago.
 It’s most likely he played in vaudeville theatres and cabarets, accompanying singers and dancers.
 He might also have performed in movie theatres underscoring silent films, and for nighttime revelers in cafés and restaurants with the small, string-based ragtime groups that were the forerunners of the jazz combo.

 In the spring of 1916, however, this comfortable world began to feel early tremors foretelling a coming musical earthquake.
-When agent Harry James brought drummer Johnny Stein’s ‘Band from Dixie’ north from New Orleans for a booking at Schiller’s Café on Chicago’s South Side, things would never be quite the same again.
+When agent Harry James brought drummer Johnny Stein’s ‘Band from Dixie’ north from New Orleans for a booking at Schiller’s Café on Chicago’s South Side (see map), things would never be quite the same again.
 Stein’s band included musicians brought up in the unique New Orleans parade tradition: cornettist Nick LaRocca, trombonist Eddie Edwards and clarinettist Alcide ‘Yellow’ Nunez (who habitually played an unusual and piercing ‘C’-pitch clarinet of martial origin).
 The raucous, polyphonic music played by the Band From Dixie caused a sensation amongst Chicagoan partygoers and immediately made stars of the Southerners.
 However, within a few months Stein fell out with his musicians, who set up on their own as The Original Dixieland Jass Band (ODJB), replacing Stein with Tony Sbarbaro and clarinettist Nunez with Larry Shields.
-Nunez, aggrieved, settled in Chicago and joined banjoist Bert Kelly’s group, whilst his former bandmates left for the bright lights of New York, where in March 1917 they made history and became the first ever jazz band on record.
+Nunez, aggrieved, settled in Chicago and joined banjoist Bert Kelly’s group at the Stables, whilst his former bandmates left for the bright lights of New York, where in March 1917 they made history and became the first ever jazz band on record.

 We don’t know whether Anton Lada ever went to hear the Band From Dixie or the ODJB whilst either was in Chicago, but it seems logical that professional curiosity might have led him to investigate what this new music – which he’d have likely understood as a kind of contrapuntal, brass-and-reeds-led ragtime – was all about.
 One thing is certain: he made a strong musical ally in the form of sacked clarinettist Alcide Nunez at some point during 1917, since just a year later it was Nunez who was to provide our man with his big break.